A) ADMINISTRATION OF THE LEAGUE

 H. The Home captain musr ensure that the result sheet is either in the hands of the Results Secretary, or the result entered on-line on the MDBL web site, no later than FOUR days after the match is played.
 Failure to comply with this rule will result in the team concerned paying a £20.00 fine.

 I. BCGBA registration numbers.
-Both captains to ensure that team players registration number (including prefix) must be on all result sheets whether being entered on the League web site or going to the Results secretary in case the result sheet needs to be seen because of any dispute.
+Both captains to ensure that team players registration number (including prefix and christian names) must be on all result sheets whether being entered on the League web site or going to the League secretary in case the result sheet needs to be seen because of any dispute.
+The league secretary may at any time request to see a result sheet.

 K. League games re-arranged due to Premier League clash i.e. Friday match played on a previous Wednesday would be deemed to be that following weeks match.